dotlang/language/doc/RFE.md

 ** `_` as variable name means compiler define a temp var as we don't care about this var ** ** `_` as function input means value will be provided later **

-? - can't we replace optional with multiple return values? no! sum type is not only optional. what about intorFloat type?
+N - can't we replace optional with multiple return values? no! sum type is not only optional. what about intorFloat type?

-? - If we remove block mode from `@` then we may need a switch. https://github.com/golang/go/wiki/Switch
+Y - If we remove block mode from `@` then we may need a switch. https://github.com/golang/go/wiki/Switch
 `@` working for both type and values is a bit confusing.
 ```